RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

 Work on your bot until you have a minimum viable assistant that can handle your happy paths.
 After that, you'll want to deploy your model to get feedback from real test users.
 To do so, you can deploy the model you created with Rasa X via one of our :ref:`recommended deployment methods<recommended-deployment-methods>`.
-Or, you can do a :ref:`Rasa-only deployment in Docker-Compose<deploying-rasa-in-docker-compose>`.
+Or, you can do a :ref:`Rasa-only deployment in Docker Compose<deploying-rasa-in-docker-compose>`.